Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Yeah.

-And then you sort of fill that up with, with sort of, with gas.
+And then you sort of fill that up with sort of.

-Imagine if we'd never invented the wheel, where we would be in terms of other forms of transport.
+Imagine if we'd never invented the wheel where we would be at in terms of other forms of transport.

 Who knows?